F3RR3T/TR/guidelines/latest.md

   <tr><td>transport.linked.data.gov.au</td><td>(TRANSPORT)</td></tr>
 </table>

-<p>The publisher of a Linked Data dataset can chose the sub-domain they feel is appropriate for the entities contained within the dataset.
+<p>The publisher of a Linked Data dataset can choose the sub-domain they feel is appropriate for the entities contained within the dataset.
 If it is unclear  which sub-domain is appropriate for a particular Linked Data dataset the <a href="http://naa.gov.au/agift/search.htm">National Archives search tool</a> can be used to help identify the government function matching most closely with the domain of the entities  contained in the Linked Data dataset.</p>

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>